Tieme Klompe: Coaching career

-After some years as a youth coach for SC Heerenveen, the club announced on 22 November 2012, that he had been promoted to the first team as assistant manager of Marco van Basten.
-In the 2014/15 season, he was also the manager of their reserve team/U21's.
+After some years as a youth coach for Heerenveen, the club announced on 22 November 2012, that he had been promoted to the first team as assistant manager of Marco van Basten.
+In the 2014–15 season, he was also the manager of their reserve team/U21's.
 At the end of August 2016, he was hired as assistant manager for Netherlands' U20 national team alongside his role at Heerenveen.
-He left the club at the end of the 2016/17 season.
+He left the club at the end of the 2016–17 season.

-Tieme was appointed manager of Harkemase Boys for the 2018/19 season.
+Tieme was appointed manager of Harkemase Boys for the 2018–19 season.
 However, he resigned on 29 April 2019.